-The video sensors are based on Logitech QuickCam Pro 4000 cameras attached to OpenBrick-E Linux embedded PCs.
-The motion detection algorithm is implemented using OpenCV (open source computer vision) library.
-Our motion detection algorithm implementation runs at 4 framesper-second and $320 \times 240$ pixel resolution.
+The video sensors are Logitech QuickCam Pro 4000 cameras attached to OpenBrick-E Linux embedded PCs.
+The motion detection algorithm is implemented using the OpenCV library.
+Our motion detection algorithm implementation runs at 4 frames-per-second and 320×240 pixel resolution.
 The number of beam angles is M = 160.

-Time Synchronization: The audio sensors form an 802.15.4 network while the video sensors, the mote-PC gateways, and the sensor fusion node form a peer-to-peer 802.11b wireless network.
+Time Synchronization: The audio sensors comprise an adhoc 802.15.4 network while the video sensors, the mote-PC gateway, and the sensor fusion node form an ad-hoc 802.11b wireless network.
 In order to fuse audio and video sensor data for tracking moving objects, all the sensor nodes must have a common notion of time.
-Several synchronization protocols have emerged for wireless sensor networks (e.g. [8], [10]) but they cannot applied directly to HSNs.
-To synchronize the entire network, we integrated existing protocols that provide high accuracy and low overhead for a specific network.
-We used Elapsed Time on Arrival (ETA) [14] to synchronize the mote network and RBS [8] to synchronize the PC network.
+Several synchronization protocols have emerged for wireless sensor networks (e.g. [9], [11]) but they cannot be applied directly to HSNs.
+To synchronize the entire network, we integrated existing protocols that provide high accuracy and low overhead for a specific network [1].
+We used Elapsed Time on Arrival (ETA) [15] to synchronize the mote network and RBS [9] to synchronize the PC network.
 To synchronize a mote with a PC in software, we adopted the underlying methodology of ETA and applied it to serial communication.
 We evaluated synchronization accuracy using the pairwise difference method.
 Two motes timestamped the arrival of an event beacon, and forwarded the timestamp to the network sink, via one mote and two PCs.
-The average error over the 3-hop HSN was $101.52\mu s$ , with a maximum of $1709\mu s$ which is sufficient for our application.
+The average error over the 3-hop HSN was $101.52\mu s$, with a maximum of $1709\mu s$, which is sufficient for our application.